-In 1756 Johnson was arrested for a debt of nearly six pounds, which was resolved in the form of a loan from the writer and publisher Samuel Richardson.
-Financial hardship continued and he was arrested again in 1758 for a debt of forty pounds, which was paid off as an advance on an edited book of Shakespeare plays that Johnson planned.
-When his mother died in 1759 he only managed to pay her funeral expenses and debts by obtaining an advance on a new novel, The Princess of Abissinia, which he quickly completed.
+In 1756 Johnson was arrested for a debt of nearly £6, which was resolved in the form of a loan from the writer and publisher Samuel Richardson.
+Financial hardship continued and he was arrested again in 1758 for a debt of £40, which was paid off as an advance on an edited book of Shakespeare plays that Johnson planned.
+When his mother died in 1759 he only managed to pay her funeral expenses and debts by obtaining an advance on a new novel, The Prince of Abissinia, which he quickly completed.

 In the summer of 1763 a new companion joined Johnson’s circle of friends: the young Scotsman, James Boswell.
 His primary aim in coming to London was to seek out the town’s literati to hear what they had to say first-hand.
 Within weeks of his arrival he had socialized with many of London’s fashionable elite, from the Prince of Mecklenburg to David Garrick.
 Amongst Johnson’s many dislikes were Scottish people, so Boswell’s first nervous words to the great man, as quoted in his The Life of Samuel Johnson, were: “I do indeed come from Scotland, but I cannot help it,” to which Johnson replied in his typical way “Sir, that, I find, is what a very great many of your countrymen cannot help.”
 From their earliest meetings the Scotsman began to record in writing Johnson’s many interesting pieces of information and quips.
 Later, when Johnson was in his mid-sixties, the two companions made a tour on foot and horseback around Scotland, often along rugged mountain tracks.